finnito/Science/content/11sci/as90947/markdown/decomposition-reactions.md

 \end{align*}

-A reaction where two ions are combined to form a compound.
+A reaction where one compound is split apart to form two products.
 It is the reverse of __combination__ and a lot of energy is required for the reaction to occur.

 ---